This is #13 in a series entitled, “So You Want to Adopt a Deaf Child?” There are many more just waiting to be written, completed and shared.

 I recently completed an online course at Gallaudet University, offered by the Linguistics Department and will be sharing the incredible research related to the above in the near future.

 The reality is, these many challenges require many years of tireless devotion by adoptive parents to help their adopted deaf child(ren) to reach their greatest potential socially, emotionally, academically, mentally and spiritually.
 Often this comes without much effort or commitment from the deaf child(ren) themselves.
-Lack of self-motivation by their adopted deaf child(ren) to learn and achieve successes is a common complaint among our families.
+Lack of self-motivation by their adopted deaf child(ren) to learn and achieve success is a common complaint among our families.

 The delays in exposure to language because of deafness brings with it cognitive, emotional and social deficits and delays, which can lead to a variety of disorders in these areas.
 Often times these cannot be fully overcome, no matter how much opportunity and time is invested for such.
 This research is based on children with deafness born to hearing parents, not those coming from abandonment and/or institutionalization backgrounds.

 Even after deaf children have been “home” for as long as 5 years parent’s expectations for improvements go unmet.
 One of the hardest realities for parents is keeping an accurate perspective on the “real” age of their adopted deaf child.
 The chronological age of the deaf child is so far removed from their real behavior-age, which is usually much less than half their age in months and years.